rstudio/rsconnect/cran-comments.md

 ## Summary

-* CRAN test errors reported in r-patched-linux-x86_64 against public Internet resources are now skipped.
+* Address CRAN-observed test failures caused by problems with some Bioconductor mirrors.
 * Addresses a couple issues encountered by users with the previous release.

 ## R CMD check results